Milorad Mažić

 Milorad Mažić (Милорад Мажић, [mǐlorad mǎʒitɕ]; born 23 March 1973) is a former Serbian international association football referee.
 He became a FIFA referee in 2009.
 Beside working in the Serbian football league system, Mažić officiated numerous matches in the UEFA Champions League (including the 2018 final) and the Europa League, as well as the 2016 UEFA Super Cup.
 He refereed matches at the 2014 FIFA World Cup, UEFA Euro 2016, 2017 FIFA Confederations Cup (including the final match).
 He was selected as a referee for the 2018 FIFA World Cup.
 He was awarded a Silver Medal for Merits of the Republic of Serbia.
-He was selected the best Serbian referee nine times in a row.
+He was selected the best Serbian referee nine consecutive times.

 Refereeing career

 During the summer of 2006 Mažić was selected to referee the Serbian SuperLiga matches for the upcoming 2006–07 season.

 In 2008, Mažić refereed for the first time the Eternal derby between Belgrade football clubs Red Star Belgrade and FK Partizan; throughout the years, he achieved the absolute record (both in former Yugoslav and Serbian football history), refereeing 13 matches between Belgrade's "eternal rivals".

 His first international appearance happened in March 2009 at the European Under-17 Championship qualifications, and also at the Championship itself, where he officiated the match between Germany and Italy.
 Soon thereafter, he refereed the friendly match between Montenegro and Wales on 12 August 2009.
 On 7 September 2009, Mažić acquired his first experience in the European club competition, refereeing the return leg of the Europa League first qualifying phase tie between Llanelli and Motherwell.
 In total, Mažić refereed 12 league matches that season in Serbia's top flight.

 In October 2009 he refereed his first international senior match — a 2010 World Cup qualifier between Finland and Wales in Helsinki.
 The same season also saw him referee a Romanian Liga I match between FC Politehnica Timișoara and Dinamo București on 23 November 2009.

 In the UEFA Champions League, Mažić first appeared at the Camp Nou Stadium on 19 September 2012, refereeing Barcelona's 3–2 win over Spartak Moscow match.
 During the same season, as referee of the UEFA Elite-development category, he officiated one of the semi-final matches of the UEFA Europa League – at the Şükrü Saracoğlu Stadium in Istanbul, on 25 April 2013, which was a precedent for a referee of the Elite-development category.
 He also refereed the semi-final first leg match between Fenerbahçe and Benfica.
 Soon thereafter, following his success in that match, he was awarded the UEFA Elite category in June 2013.

 In early April 2014, Mažić was selected as the referee of the Champions League quarter-final first leg match between Paris Saint-Germain and Chelsea at Parc des Princes.
 A month later, he refereed a Europa League semi-final match, the return leg between Valencia and Sevilla at Mestalla.